brucehoff/dockerauth/README.md

 # dockerauth
 This is a proof-of-concept implementation of the Docker delegated authorization mechanism, written in Java.
 The code is NOT production ready.
 It's most valuable as an example to start from.
 Use at your own risk.
+In particular, there is a private key checked in to the repository to allow quick set up / deployment.
+This must only be used for tinkering around.
+You are welcome to use the included CertificateHelper class to generate new credentials.